niclaslindstedt/ninjadog-base/README.md

 # About

 Ninjakatt is a collection of useful plugins that you can run on your computer and make your digital life easier.
-This repository contains the main application that ties all the plugins together and allows them to communicate with eachother.
+This repository contains the main application that ties all the plugins together and allows them to communicate with each other.

 # Installing